What to wear fishing

-Tournamentare looking for every advantage over the competition.
+Tournament bass anglers are looking for every advantage over the competition.
 That includes their clothes.
 Bass fishing is a game of a thousand casts.
-To make cast after cast for hours and hours, pros look for clothes that move with them and protect them from the elements.
+To make cast after cast for hours and hours, bass pros look for clothes that move with them and protect them from the elements.

 Different bodies of water

-From ponds to lakes to the open ocean, from winter to summer to winter again, the same principles of layering apply to keepcomfortable and safe.
+From ponds to lakes to the open ocean, from winter to summer to winter again, the same principles of layering apply to keep anglers comfortable and safe.
 River anglers need to take a further step.
 To shoot the rapids and come out casting, river anglers should be prepared for immersion.

 This is a short movie about when does bass fishing season open in ontario.
 Let’s watch it together.
 If you have any questions, please reply to this news video.